thescientist13/greenwood-starter-presentation/README.md

 There are a couple options available for how you can use this project to kickstart your next presentation.

 ### Greenwood Plugin (recommended)
-This project is principally intended to be consumed by a Greenwood project as a ["theme pack" plugin](https://www.greenwoodjs.io/guides/theme-packs/) installed from npm.
+This project is principally intended to be consumed by a Greenwood project as a ["theme pack" plugin](https://www.greenwoodjs.dev/guides/tutorials/theme-packs/) installed from npm.
 The advantage being that as enhancements and improvements are made to the project, you can pull those in just by updating a version number in your _package.json_.

-> Check out these links to learn more [about Greenwood](https://www.greenwoodjs.io/about/) as well as the [Quick start guide](https://www.greenwoodjs.io/getting-started/).
+> If you're new to Greenwood, you can learn more [about the project](https://www.greenwoodjs.dev/introduction/about//) or check out the [Getting Started guide](https://www.greenwoodjs.dev/guides/getting-started/).

 To add this plugin to an _existing_ Greenwood project (where `@greenwood/cli` has already been installed), please do the following: